jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-philips-hue-light-bulbs-and-samsung-smartthings.md

 ## API Access to Hue Bridge
-The Hue Bridge has a RESTful API interface, hich behaves like a simple web service.
+The Hue Bridge has a RESTful API interface, which behaves like a simple web service.
 Therefore, you can use all the standard tools useful for RESTful APIs, like [curl][67].
 Here are some examples: